wtcooper/DataProductsCourse/RDataViz.md

 vizrd
 ========================================================

-Once can also install the related R package 'vizrd' to interactively launch an R data.frame:
+One can also install the related R package 'vizrd' to interactively launch an a similar data explorer from the R console directly for any R data set.
+The package can be installed as follows: